msg-systems/WPF-GUI-Localizer/Docs/documentation.md

 <a id="filesrequiredExcel"></a>
 ##### Files required for Excel use case

-In case of the Excel use case, an Excel File will need to be used / created.
+In case of the Excel use case, you may decide to either use an existing Excel sheet or run the application without one.
+In case you plan on using an existing sheet, you can place this file in the same folder as the executable.
-The first worksheet of this file will need to have a first row similar to this example:
+If you are using an existing sheet, the first worksheet of this file will need to have a first row similar to this example:

 | Dialog | Type | Name | English (United Kingdom) (en-GB) | (sv) Swedish | Deutsch (de) | fr |
 | --- | --- | --- | --- | --- | --- | --- |
 |     |     |     |     |     |     |     |

 The list of languages used in the Excel sheet has to include the original language of the application.

+If no Excel sheet is supplied, the library will create a new sheet at the location specified in [Loading the translation files](#initfiles)

 ##### Files required for Resources use case